 Glute bridge: This exercise targets the glutes and hamstrings.
 It requires no equipment, but a resistance band or free weights can be added for intensity.

-Calf raises: This exercise targets the calves.
-It requires no equipment, but it can be done at a machine at the gym or by using dumbbells.
+Step-ups: This exercise mainly targets the quads and glutes.
+It requires no equipment, but it can be done using free weights.

 Step 4 - Pick a compound exercise

 Compound exercises are movements that require several muscle groups and joints to work at the same time.
 They're usually total-body movements that really get your heart rate up which is needed to burn fat.

 Here are a few example of compound exercises you can do - with or no equipment:

 Jumping lunges: This exercise works your core and leg muscles, but also includes some cardio.
 It requires no equipment.